-Canon G1 X Mark II versus Canon G9 X Mark II
+Canon G1 X Mark II vs G9X Mark II

 The Canon PowerShot G1 X Mark II and the Canon PowerShot G9 X Mark II are two digital cameras that were revealed to the public, respectively, in February 2014 and January 2017.
-Both the G1X Mark II and the G9X Mark II are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an one-inch sensor.
-The G1X Mark II has a resolution of 13 megapixel, whereas the G9X Mark II provides 20 MP.
+Both the G1X Mark II and the G9X Mark II are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an one-inch (G9X Mark II) sensor.
+The G1X Mark II has a resolution of 13 megapixels, whereas the G9X Mark II provides 20 MP.

-The physical size and weight of the Canon G1 X Mark II and the Canon G9 X Mark II are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Canon G9 X Mark II.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (34 percent) than the Canon G1 X Mark II.
 Moreover, the G9X Mark II is substantially lighter (63 percent) than the G1X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the G9X Mark II are weather-sealed.